sabbir-subhan/appium-Python/README.md

 - report type, named: "report_with_assigned_question" and workflow assigned to that - triggered on edit report , that workflow must contain "Assign a question node" with title: "Report approval task" and two possible answers: "Yes/No", (field Assign to: Contact that activated workflow: Workflow info)
-- prepare Role for contact - choose contact that will be used to run test (default = Bitnoise QA)
+- prepare Role for contact - choose contact that will be used to run test (default = Bitnoise QA) (Go to a resource assignment and allocate yourself into a role - Contacts>Resource Assignment - Select any resource Assignment choose tab: Resources and click Structure button, in new window click Add - Contact role, type same new name and choose Role type as Role contacts and click OK and Save choose the contact you are logged in as example Bitnoise QA - Open contact and click on Roles - You can see role allocation - Make sure that the status in IN)

 ### for TC: Managing Logs
 - log type with all fields, named: "log_with_all_fields",
 - log type with chooser fields, named: "log_with_chooser_fields", with log chooser filed as a last field in form